On the K\"ahler cone of irreducible symplectic orbifolds: Reminder on holomorphically symplectic orbifolds

-\textbf{Second case}: If $(X,\varphi)$ is not very, we consider a very general Kähler class $\alpha$.
-Then the associated twistor space $\mathscr{X}\rightarrow T(\alpha)$ have a fiber which is a very general marked irreducible symplectic orbifold.
+\textbf{Second case}: If $(X,\varphi)$ is not very general, we consider a very general Kähler class $\alpha$.
+Then the associated twistor space $\mathscr{X}\rightarrow T(\alpha)$ has a fiber which is a very general marked irreducible symplectic orbifold.
 Hence we are back to the first case. \end{proof}